Hard-to-abate emissions

 Stakeholder Type

-Some sectors of the economy are extremely difficult to decarbonise.
-A significant fraction of our carbon emissions comes from hard-to-abate sources such as agriculture, forestry and other land use.
-Part of the solution will be on the demand side: switching to more sustainable diets that feature less red meat will cut emissions, partly by reducing tropical deforestation.
-Reducing food waste will help, as will progress in developing cultivated meat.
-There are also improvements to be made on farms, particularly in the management of soils, which are a major source of carbon emissions.
-Innovations in methane-inhibiting feedstocks, selective cattle breeding for low methane production22 and anaerobic manure processing23 are also set to help.
+A significant fraction of our carbon emissions comes from hard-to-abate sources such as agriculture and forestry.
+Part of the solution will be on the demand side:16 diets that feature less red meat will cut emissions, as will reducing food waste and improving cultivated meat.
+There are also improvements to be made on farms, for instance in soil management, selective cattle breeding for low methane production17 and anaerobic manure processing.18

 Future Horizons: